 Shopify gives you the option to add a blog to your site, but the platform can be inhibiting.
 It does not compare to WordPress' immense flexibility.

 Ultimately, the solution you choose will come down to the goals and resources you have for your store.
 Here is a comparison between the two platforms.

-First, you'll need to set up a server and connect it to the internet or create an account with a Wordpress hosting company.
-Next, you’ll need to go into your control panel and install Wordpress as your CMS.
+First, you'll need to set up a server and connect it to the internet or create an account with a WordPress hosting company.
+Next, you’ll need to go into your control panel and install WordPress as your CMS.
 Once installed, you'll get login details to use to access your site's new dashboard.
 From there, you can install and then configure the WooCommerce plugin.
-It can seem cumbersome and time-consuming, but it's pretty simple if you follow the setup guide.
+It may seem cumbersome and time-consuming, but it's pretty simple if you follow the setup guide.

 Meanwhile, Shopify helps you with every step.
 You can use their tool to generate a business name if you're starting from scratch.
 If you want an all-in-one solution, you can register and host your domain with Shopify directly, so you don’t need to perform any steps in advance.
 Shopify will populate a lot of things for you, and you can immediately begin adding content and products.
 Most people will give Shopify the advantage for ease of setup.

 Service and support is another category where Shopify shines.
 Shopify provides 24/7 support as one of the benefits you’ll receive with your subscription.
 If you have questions or issues, you’ll be able to contact support directly by phone, chat or email.
 You'll generally receive a reply within one to two business days.